-- ✓ Individual physiotherapy sessions for pupils - ✓ Sensory sessions focussed around specific guidance from Occupational Health professionals - Access to sensory aids such as stress relievers, chewable jewellery, sensory feedback cushions and opportunities for heavy muscle work. - Physical and/or sensory breaks for individual children to support their sensory, physical or emotional needs. - ✓ Training sessions delivered by outside agencies to inform practice e.g. from the hearing Support Team.
+- ✓ Individual physiotherapy sessions for pupils - Sensory sessions focussed around specific guidance from Occupational Health professionals - Access to sensory aids such as stress relievers, chewable jewellery, sensory feedback cushions and opportunities for heavy muscle work. - Physical and/or sensory breaks for individual children to support their sensory, physical or emotional needs. - ✓ Training sessions delivered by outside agencies to inform practice e.g. from the hearing Support Team and vision support team.